nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Example:
 * `complete 2`<br>
    Marks the second task on the list as completed.

+#### Unarking a completed task as not completed: `complete`
+Unmarks a completed specific task as not completed by index from the to-do list.<br>
+FormatL `uncomplete INDEX`

+> * INDEX refers to the number appears on the list in front the task name.

+Example:
+* `uncomplete 2`<br>
+   Unmarks the completed second task on the list as not completed.

 #### Pin: `pin`
 Pin a important task.<br>